Alaska state law places restrictions on delta-8 THC and makes it illegal.

 This bill set up Alaska’s first industrial hemp pilot program and gave the Department of Natural Resources’ Division of Agriculture (DoAg) permission to study how hemp is grown and sold.

 The DoAg launched the Alaska Industrial Hemp Pilot Program on April 4, 2020.

-This hemp pilot program adhered to the directives of the Senate Bill 6 and Section 7606 of the 2014 Farm Bill.
-It also provided legal means for Alaskan enterprises to cultivate and sell hemp and hemp-derived products.
+This hemp pilot program adhered to the directives of Senate Bill 6 and Section 7606 of the 2014 Farm Bill.
+It also provided a legal means for Alaskan enterprises to cultivate and sell hemp and hemp-derived products.
 Senate Bill 27 was later adopted and signed into law by the current governor, Mike Dunleavy, in September 2021, establishing a long-term hemp pilot program that complies with the 2018 Farm Bill.

 Can you take Delta-8 to Alaska?